Personalized Card Recommendations

 Get Started

-• Best for people who actually stay at IHG brands — not as great if you don’t.
+• Best for people who actually stay at IHG brands — plus an annual free-night certificate keeps it useful year after year.

 • Issued by Chase, so your 5/24 status can matter.